 Having a cover letter shows you’re very serious about your job search, it’s also a fantastic time to tell the family more about why you would be such a great fit for their family.

-I estimate that fewer of 20% of applicants include a cover letter with their job applications.
-I’m always impressed when somebody thoughtfully puts together information about themselves on that cover letter.
+We estimate that fewer than 20% of applicants include a cover letter with their job applications.
+It’s always impressive when somebody thoughtfully puts together information about themselves on that cover letter.

 Follow Up